brewaa/stellar-checkout/README.md

   <br />
 </div>

-# StellarCheckout
+# StellarCheckout (BETA)

-StellarCheckout is an open source javascript plug-in for web sites.
+StellarCheckout is a javascript plug-in for e-commerce web sites.
 It allows merchants to accept payments for goods and services in lumens.

+It's a javascript plugin with a responsive UI so it will work on any web site in modern browsers.

 NEW: Federation, Ledger Wallet Support